adrianBandolon/IMDBsentiment/README.md

 - I used Feng Liang's screening method for building the vocabulary.

     + This screening method uses a two sample t-test to select the "positive" and "negative" sentiment words from the training set.
     + The original implementation of this screening test produced a vocabulary of only 2000 words.
-As more information (i.e. more words in the vocabulary) improves model performance, I decided to increase the vocabulary size to 3000 words to satisfy the $\leq 3000$ word vocabulary size requirement of the project.
+As more information (i.e. more words in the vocabulary) improves model performance, I decided to increase the vocabulary size to 3000 words to satisfy the <3000 word vocabulary size requirement of the project.

 - Prior to screening, a pre-screening vocabulary was built.